Blue-eyed grass in bloom. Small light blue flowers with bright yellow centers.

 Blue-eyed grass

-Pictured above: Blue-eyed grass (Sisyrinchium angustifolium) by Mary Keim.
+Pictured above: Blue-eyed grass (Sisyrinchium angustifolium) by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

 Blue-eyed grass (Sisyrinchium angustifolium) is an evergreen, clump-forming wildflower.
 It occurs naturally in wet flatwoods, wet prairies and moist open habitats throughout Florida.
 Its dainty, star-shaped flowers bloom winter through summer.
 The flowers attract a variety of pollinators, including bumblebees, sweat bees, and other native bees and flies.
 Birds eat the seeds.

 Blue-eyed grass flowers are born atop flat, grasslike stems.
-Tepals may be blue, purple or lavender, especially in photos.
+Tepals are blue but may appear purple or lavender, especially in photos.
 They darken as they near the center of the flower, which is bright yellow.
 They have obvious venation, are tipped with sharp points, and arch back toward the stem as the flower opens.
 Flowers generally open around noon in sunny conditions and close at the end of the day.
 Leaves are long, linear and basal.
 Seeds develop in capsules that wrinkle and turn dark brown as they mature.

-The plant’s common name alludes to the grasslike appearance of both stems and leaves; however, it is in no way related to the grass family.
+The grasslike appearance of both stems and leaves give Blue-eyed grass its common name.
+However, it is in no way related to the grass family.

 Family: Iridaceae (Iris family)